futureofcoding/futureofcoding.org/journal.md

 # Future of Coding Research Journal

+### July 20, 2017 4:00pm

+Yesterday ended up being a particularly productive research session, but I didn't have time to recap it.
+Here's a pretty solid picture of my progress: https://github.com/stevekrouse/futureofcoding.org/commit/4670a33f503a621f606de0338df1c21d161967fe#diff-424069113a08a4256349764ee38dbbbf

+The most exciting part was falling in love with Lamdu, even while I failed to get it to install or run.
+I have a sinking feeling that it's not going to be compatible with cloud9 so I need to talk to them about that.

+TODOS:

+- reach out to Lamdu people about installing, contributing and being on the podcast
+- add http://2016.ecoop.org/track/LIVE-2016#program to my research links and also consider going / applying

 ### July 18, 2017 4:00pm

 I was able to get through the links -- in particular I really loved Bret's notes on dynamic diagrams and am really excited to get to his Substroke project sometime soon -- however, I am excited to get to Lamdu tomorrow, in particular getting it to run on my chromebook through some magics.